 All data for these compilations are collected automatically via Svebar, a collaboration between the clinical microbiology laboratories and the Public Health Agency.

-- Escherichia coli: Resistance in blood isolates to ceftazidime and cefotaxime was 6-7%.
-The number of reported E. coli ESBL from blood was 575 cases in 2021.
-Resistance to ciprofloxacin is now 14% and 10%, respectively, in isolates from blood and urine.
+Resistance to ciprofloxacin is now 15% and 11%, respectively, in isolates from blood and urine.
 This needs to be considered when choosing empirical treatment for febrile urinary tract infection.

-- Klebsiella pneumoniae: resistance in blood isolates to cefotaxime and ceftazidime was 6-7%.
-The number of reported K. pneumoniae ESBL from blood was 97 cases in 2021.
-As for E. coli, resistance to ciprofloxacin is now relatively high at, 8-11% in isolates from urine and blood.
+Klebsiella pneumoniae: resistance in blood isolates to cefotaxime and ceftazidime was 9.6 and 8.6% respectively.
+The number of reported K. pneumoniae ESBL from blood was 144 cases in 2023.
+As for E. coli, resistance to ciprofloxacin is now relatively high at, 11-13% in isolates from urine and blood.

-- Enterococcus faecalis and Enterococcus faecium: Vancomycin resistance in isolates from blood remains low (0.1% and 0.3%, respectively) and the high-level aminoglycoside resistance has gradually decreased since 2017.
+Enterococcus faecalis and Enterococcus faecium: Vancomycin resistance in isolates from blood remains low (0.0% and 0.7%, respectively) and high-level aminoglycoside resistance is still on a lower level compared to 2017.

-- Clostridioides difficile: The incidence is now 61 cases per 100 000 inhabitants and has remained rather stable since 2018.
-No isolates were tested for antibiotic resistance in 2021.
+Clostridioides difficile: The incidence has been relatively stable since 2018 and was now 60 cases per 100 000 inhabitants and year.
+No isolates were tested for antibiotic resistance in 2023.

 Animal clinical isolates

 Bacteria causing clinical disease in animals are mostly susceptible to antibiotics relevant for treatment.
-Respiratory pathogens from farm animals and horses are generally susceptible to benzylpenicillin, but penicillin resistance is common in Staphylococcus pseudintermedius from dogs and occurs in S. aureus from horses and S. felis from cats.
+Respiratory pathogens from farm animals and horses are generally susceptible to benzylpenicillin, but resistance occurs, for example in Pasteurella multocida from calves.
+Penicillin resistance is common in Staphylococcus pseudintermedius from dogs and occurs in S. aureus from horses and S. felis from cats.
 However, in S. schleiferi from dogs penicillin resistance is uncommon.
-Resistance to commonly used antibiotics in E. coli occurs in all animals but is most prominent in enteric isolates from young calves and pigs.
+Resistance to commonly used antibiotics in E. coli occurs in all animals but is most prominent in enteric isolates from young pigs.
 Susceptibility testing for guidance in antibiotic therapy is warranted, especially for staphylococci, E. coli, and Brachyspira spp.

 Indicator bacteria from healthy animals

-Antibiotic resistance in E. coli from the intestinal flora of healthy animals serves as an indicator for the presence of resistance in an animal population.
+Antibiotic resistance in E. coli from the intestinal flora of healthy animals serves as an indicator of the presence of resistance in an animal population.
 The prevalence of acquired resistance in such commensal bacteria also indirectly indicates the magnitude of the selective pressure from the use of antibiotics in an animal population.
 The prevalence of resistance in indicator bacteria from animals in Sweden is low, and the situation is favourable in an international perspective.
-As an example, in the latest investigations of indicator E. coli from broilers and pigs, 72% and 64% respectively, were susceptible to all tested substances.
+As an example, in the latest investigations of indicator E. coli from broilers and pigs, 69% and 73% respectively, were susceptible to all tested substances.